The effects depend on a lot of things:

 He gets stronger so he can grow a backbone and take charge of his life.
 Instead of letting things happen to him and living life with a victim mentality.

 This motivation not only helps anime fans relate, but it pushes you to do more (inspiration) and gives you a good reason (motivation).

 Anime shows you the good and the bad.
-The gorgeous and the ugly.
+The

 It packages these experiences in a way that makes you appreciate life.
 And makes you look at the bigger picture.

 This goes back to point #5 about Motivation.
 To appreciate the good you need motivation to get through the bad.
 And many anime highlight this element enough for it to be drilled into the heads of anime fans.

 Even if you’re unaware of it.

 Have you ever noticed how open minded a lot of anime characters tend to be?
 And how the protagonists don’t have “fixed” ways of seeing the world?

 Whether you realize it or not. anime “may” have opened your mind a little.
 Especially when it comes to different cultures or people who are different to you.

 A good example is Madoka Kaname from